-9.11 This provision requires that the projects which fulfill following two conditions are required to be registered within a period of three months from the date of commencement of this Act.
+- 10.11 This provision requires that the projects which fulfill following two conditions are required to be registered within a period of three months from the date of commencement of this Act.
 The commencement date of the Real Estate (Regulation and Development) Act, 2016 is 01.05.2017, except Section 2, 20 to 39, 41 to 58, 71 to 78 and 81 to 92, which came into force with effect from 01.05.2016.
-Accordingly, by 31.07.2017 (i.e. within a period of three months from the date of commencement of the Act) the following projects covered in proviso 3(1) of the Act have to register with the Regulatory Authority:

-- (i) The projects that are ongoing on the date of commencement of the Real Estate (Regulation and Development) Act, 2016; and - (ii) The projects for which completion certificate has not been issued. - 9.12 For the issuance of the completion certificate material date is 01.05.2017 i.e. the date of commencement of the Real Estate (Regulation and Development) Act, 2016.
-Accordingly, all those projects where completion certificate has not been issued on the date of commencement of this Act are necessarily to be registered with the Regulatory Authority within a period of three months. - 9.13 In short, the proviso to section 3(1) provides that the projects that are ongoing on the date of commencement of this Act and for which completion certificate has not been issued, the promoter shall make an application to the authority for registration of the said project within a period of three months from the date of commencement of the Act.
-This Act came into force on 01.05.2017- barring some sections which came into force on 01.05.2016.
+Accordingly, by 31.07.2017 the following projects covered in proviso 3(1) of the Act have to register with the Regulatory Authority: - (i) The projects that are ongoing on the date of commencement of the Real Estate (Regulation and Development) Act, 2016; and - (ii) The projects for which completion certificate has not been issued. - 10.12 For the issuance of the completion certificate material date is 01.05.2017 i.e. the date of commencement of the Real Estate (Regulation and Development) Act, 2016.
+Accordingly, all those projects where completion certificate has not been issued on the date of commencement of this Act are necessarily to be registered with the Regulatory Authority within a period of three months. - 10.13 The proviso to section 3(1) provides that the projects that are ongoing on the date of commencement of this Act and for which completion certificate has not been issued, the promoter shall make an application to the authority for registration of the said project within a period of three months from the date of commencement of the Act.
+This Act came into force on 01.05.2017-barring some sections which came into force on 01.05.2016.
 Section 3 of the Act came into force w.e.f.
-01.05.2017 and accordingly, for the on-going projects registration was to be applied by the promoter within three months, i.e., by 31.07.2017. - 9.14 Section 3(2) provides those categories of projects where no registration of real estate projects shall be required.
+01.05.2017 and accordingly, for the on-going projects registration was to be applied by the promoter within three months, i.e., by 31.07.2017. - 10.14 Section 3(2) provides those categories of projects where no registration of real estate projects shall be required.
 The section 3(2) reads as under: - a) where the area of land proposed to be developed does not exceed five hundred square meters or the number of apartments proposed to be developed does not exceed eight inclusive of all phases:

-"Notwithstanding anything contained in sub-section (1)no registration of the real estate project shall be required-
+"Notwithstanding anything contained in sub-section (1)- no registration of the real estate project shall be required-